bluenviron/mediamtx/README.md

 ### General usage

 RTMP is a protocol that allows to read and publish streams, but is less versatile and less efficient than RTSP (doesn't support UDP, encryption, doesn't support most RTSP codecs, doesn't support feedback mechanism).
-It is used when there's need of publishing or reading streams from a software that supports only RTMP (for instance, OBS Studio and DJI drones).
+It is used when there's need of publishing or reading streams from a software that supports RTMP only (for instance, OBS Studio and DJI drones).

-At the moment, only the H264 and AAC codecs can be used with the RTMP protocol.

 Streams can be published or read with the RTMP protocol, for instance with _FFmpeg_: